 There are many questions, for the national government and municipalities in their new role, energy companies, new service providers, consumers as individuals or local collectives.
 The answers require knowledge of technology, energy sources, the operation of supply and demand.

 A coherent energy supply

 Nowadays, different energy carriers are used for different energy functions: oil for transport, gas for heating and electricity for power and light.
 But a lot is changing in the energy supply: electricity may replace petrol as an energy carrier in passenger transport and also partly take over the role of natural gas in the heat supply for homes and business premises.
-ECN part of TNO is studying the relationship between the various energy functions, such as heat supply and transport, the energy carriers and their production.
+TNO is studying the relationship between the various energy functions, such as heat supply and transport, the energy carriers and their production.
 The aim is to build a sustainable and reliable energy system.

 Development of supply and demand

 The electricity market was the territory of provincial and municipal suppliers for decades.
 Customers had no choice, either in terms of product (electricity and gas) or in terms of price or delivery terms.
 The producers, the power plants, supplied as much energy as was needed.
 With an increasing supply of renewable energy such as sun and wind, that model is no longer tenable.
 At the same time, a problem arises: sun and wind usually do not produce exactly the amount of electricity required by the market.
-ECN part of TNO is investigating how supply and demand will develop in the near future and what is needed for this.
+TNO is investigating how supply and demand will develop in the near future and what is needed for this.

 Heating business case

 The same issues arise in the heating market where the emerging changes may be even greater.
 Consumers will have more choice.
 District heating still comes from a single source at a single temperature to the customer via a single supplier.
 There will soon be intelligent heating grids in which more suppliers will be active, heating will come from different renewable sources such as geothermal, solar or thermal energy, and the heating will be offered at different temperatures.
 This is a good development from the point of view of sustainability, but there are no conclusive business cases yet.